MicrosoftDocs/architecture-center/docs/virtual-machines/baseline-content.md

 ## Next step

-Review the IaaS reference architectures showing options for the data tier:
+Review the IaaS reference architectures that show options for the data tier:

 - [Windows N-tier application using SQL Server on Azure](/azure/architecture/reference-architectures/n-tier/n-tier-sql-server)